 Brandon: We, yeah, we can’t pretend that attribution is easy and really when it comes down to it sometimes, you just kind of have to get together with your company and decide how you want to be wrong about something, because you’re not going to be perfectly right and there are a lot of nuances, but that doesn’t mean that it’s not what do mean right.

-So, one of the, one of the biggest areas of low Ads here’s with Google Ads, Google Ads makes it so easy to track offline conversions.
-Basically. what you can do, let’s just say you’re a b2b company and you have forms that you’re trying to get people to fill out on your website, all you need to do is add an extra Field called GTLID onto the form and get that to dynamically populate based on the URL parameter or for example, if you’re in a chatbot, you can you can pull any URL parameter as a form field and have a view that GTLID; stands for Google click ID.
+So, one of the, one of the biggest areas of low Ads here’s with Google Ads.
+Google Ads makes it so easy to track offline conversions.
+Basically. what you can do, let’s just say you’re a b2b company.
+You have forms that you’re trying to get people to fill out on your website.
+All you need to do is add an extra Field called GTLID onto the form.
+Get that to dynamically populate based on the URL parameter or for example.
+If you’re in a chatbot, you can you can pull any URL parameter as a form field.
+Have a view that GTLID; stands for Google click ID.

-And this is essentially a unique ID that it’s assigned to each click that happens on Google, so if we can capture that data pull it into our CRM and then push it back into Google Ads, the most simple way probably is to use the Google sheet, where you just have the GTLID and then you have the conversion action in two different columns and then you have that automatically upload to Google Ads and you can dynamically populate the sheet with Zapier or you know some other type of integration with your CRM or even if you just want to go in and export things and import them into Google once a month for example, like that, that could be a you know in between way of doing it, perhaps not as automated.
+And this is essentially a unique ID that it’s assigned to each click that happens on Google.
+So if we can capture that data pull it into our CRM and then push it back into Google Ads.
+The most simple way probably is to use the Google sheet.
+Where you just have the GTLID and then you have the conversion action in two different columns.
+Then you have that automatically upload to Google Ads.
+You can dynamically populate the sheet with Zapier.
+Or you know some other type of integration with your CRM.
+Or even if you just want to go in and export things and import them into Google once a month.
+For example, that could be a you know in between way of doing it, perhaps not as automated.